Yundamindera, Western Australia: History

 A windmill and storage tank with a capacity of 100000 impgal to draw water from a government well located close to town.
 The construction was completed in November 1905 by the Public Works Department with the tank supported on a swan jarrah stand.

 The Potosi Consolidated Company virtually ceased mining operations in May 1907 after experiencing financial difficulties.
 The Government Huntingdon Mill was also closed at about the same time, causing concern among local prospectors who had over 400 tons of ore to crush.
 It was hoped that ore could be processed at the Potosi Battery.

 A 10 head battery was purchased and installed at the Golden Treasure mine in November 1907.

 In 1908 a woodcutter, Philip Costello, attempted to murder another patron named James Gray at the Victoria Hotel following a dispute at the hotel when he fired a pistol belonging to his employer at Gray.
 The local constable, who was at the hotel at the time, arrested Costello.

 A fire in 1910 gutted Messers Raftis and Twomey's store on the main street.
 The fire broke out at 2:30 am and was fanned by an easterly breeze; its cause is not known but both the brick frontage and the iron additions were quickly engulfed.
 The premises and stock were fully insured.
 Later the same year an Aboriginal man known as Charcoal was murdered by another Aboriginal man known as Wombat.
 He was arrested and eventually sentenced to three months prison, the light sentence resulting from the man being greatly provoked.

 The area received 10 in of rain up to July 1910, which is well above average, 4 in of the fall coming in January.
 This resulted in excellent feed and herbage being available to cattle, which thrived in the conditions.

 The Golden Treasure gold mine ceased operations by April 1910 with all the equipment being sold off.
 On the final day 38 tons of ore were crushed with 111 oz of gold being recovered.

 A heavy rainstorm in November 1910 wrecked several buildings and many small animals were killed by hailstones the size of pigeon eggs that fell at the height of the storm.
 50 points of rain fell during the storm that swept in from the south west and affected a strip about 5 mi wide.

 Leitch and party dismantled the battery at the Battlesville gold mine and resurrected it at the Queen of the May mine in town in 1921.
 Ore from the Big Stone lease that was being mined at the time was also expected to be processed at the new battery.

 By 1936 the site was a ghost town with the old Granite's Hotel being used as shearers' quarters since 1925.

-The town is surrounded by pastoral stations, mostly raising sheep.
-Some of the leases include Yundamindera Station, Mount Remarkable Station and Mount Celia Station.